Barnes Arico Hires Four to Complete Women's Basketball Staff

 In 2009-10, Princeton finished 26-3 with a perfect 14-0 mark in the League to reach the NCAA Tournament for the first time in program history.
 The team set numerous records during the year including: most wins in a season (26), winning 25 of those 26 games by double figures, most road victories (14), longest win streak (21), longest home win streak (9), fewest losses (3), best win percentage (.897), most conference wins (14), most points (2,051), and highest scoring average (70.7).
 The Tigers ranked sixth in the nation in scoring defense and fifth in scoring margin.

-Prior to joining the staff at Princeton, Moore was an assistant coach at Dayton University for one season after gaining experience at both Indiana State and her alma mater, Siena College.
+Prior to joining the staff at Princeton, Moore was an assistant coach at University of Dayton for one season after gaining experience at both Indiana State and her alma mater, Siena College.
 Moore graduated from Siena in 1999 with a degree in finance and spent two years following graduation playing professionally in Luxembourg and Israel.

 She remains the all-time leading rebounder and ranks second in the category in Siena's Division I history, with 1,122 rebounds and 2,021 points.
 She was named the Metro Atlantic Athletic Conference (MAAC) Player of the Year in both 1998 and 1999.